LT-IntroToAI-SY2324/a2-movie-chatbot-jmmikaelabal/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Something that was difficult for me while completing the match function was step number 2.
+I was confused on how to start the function and there was a lot of trial and error in regards to how I set it up.
+Since there were a lot of lines of code, I messed up that step a lot more.

 2. Explain how you could use the match function for extracting information from a movie database.
+The match funciton allows for extraction of information in a movie database.
+If a user inputs a certain movie, date, or actor, the match function will take in the user input and give an output that matches what the user put.
+Example: If a user wants to know specific movies that Tom Hanks was in, match database will look for Tom Hanks movies and output a list of movies he's in.